cschiewek/devise_ldap_authenticatable/README.md

 * ldap\_config
 	* Where to find the LDAP config file.
 Commented out to use the default, change if needed.

+* ldap\_update\_password
+  * When doing password resets, if true will update the LDAP server.
+Requires admin password in the ldap.yml

 References
 ----------